 Syria is heading into its sixth year of conflict and the suffering is horrific, with 13.5 million people in desperate need of humanitarian assistance and approximately 2.3 million children living as refugees in neighbouring countries.

-As part of the campaign, the Herald travelled to Syria to meet with the mums, dads and children affected by the conflict to tell their stories.
+As part of the campaign, the Herald and World Vision travelled to Syria's neighbouring countries - Lebanon, Jordan, Turkey, Iraqi Kurdistan and Serbia - to meet mums, dads and children affected by the conflict and tell their stories.